Creating and Maintaining a Mapping Table

 This article focuses on:

-- How to design the mapping table
+- designing the mapping table

 Mapping Table Design